History

 HIS 102 - History of Western Civilization since the 18th Century

 Description: The second half of Western Civilization considers the historical forces and events that shaped the world in the 19th and 20th centuries.
 The course examines revolutions, nationalism, industrialization, imperialism, war, and the clash of Nazism, fascism, communism, and democracy.
 Other major components consist of the decline of colonialism, the atomic age, the Cold War, contemporary world conflicts, and prospects for the future.
-SUNY GE-SDES, SSBS, SWHI; SUNY GEN ED-GWEH, GSBS; NCC GEN ED-SBS, WESH Offered: Fall, Winterim, Spring, Summer
+SUNY GE-SDES, SSBS, SWHI, SCRT; SUNY GEN ED-GWEH, GSBS; NCC GEN ED-SBS, WESH Offered: Fall, Winterim, Spring, Summer

 Credit Hours: 3